The Gold Scales Site Portal

 [More: Wikipedia, s.v.
 "Budai"]

-In Buddhism the idea is that savoury meditation makes one a Buddha (Enlightened) in time.
-To become one may take future lives as well as this one.
+A key idea is that good meditation makes one a Buddha (Enlightened One) in time, for example five months . . .
+Or it takes future lives as well as this one.
 On the right road inwards many get happy from their progressive and deep meditation too, even jubilant.
+You don't have to be Buddha to be happy, but it helps -

 Able meditation is an inwardly oriented practice.
 There are dozens of meditation methods, as the word 'meditation' carries different meanings in some religious traditions, and outside them as well.

 In the West, the term 'meditation' is among other things an attempt at conveying the meaning of the spiritual practice called dhyana (Jhana in Pali, Ch'an in Chinese, Zen in Japanese), in Buddhism and in Hinduism.
 Dhyana comes from the Sanskrit root dhyai, to contemplate or meditate.
 A book by Daniel Goleman (1975) compares different meditation approaches, and offers a map for the practice.
 His map is derived from Buddhist sources.
-As it has been pointed out, the term 'meditation' in contemporary usage is parallel to the term "contemplation" in Christianity.
+And the term 'meditation' in contemporary usage is parallel to the term "contemplation" in Christianity.
 Yet, 'meditation' has other meanings and contexts (settings) in addition to these.

 Since the 1950s or so, meditation has been studied by researchers with many different angles and approaches.

-How widespread is it?
-A 2007 study by the U.S. government found that nearly 9.4% of U.S. adults (over 20 million) had practiced meditation within the past 12 months.
-Thus, meditation has become rather mainstream in the West too at last.
+How widespread is meditation in the USA by now?
+A 2007 study by the U.S. government found that nearly 9.4% of US adults (over 20 million) had practiced meditation within the past 12 months.
+So meditation has become mainstream in the West too.
 [Wikipedia, s.v.
 "Meditation"]

 Chinese meditation is a mixture of meditation practices of Buddhism, Taoism, and still more.
 Much allows for getting along with main principles found in the I Ching, the Tao Te Ching, the Chuang Tzu and other texts.
 Many schools in our times teach breath-training practices.